 Platypus can be found in rivers and creeks throughout Melbourne — but being very shy creatures, it's difficult to know how many live in a specific waterway.

 With your help, we can build our knowledge of local platypus populations and manage our waterways to support them into the future.
+This is important as in 2021, the Victorian Government formally listed the Platypus population in Victoria as vulnerable.

 Report your sightings on PlatypusSPOT